dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 ***Preparation***

-Log back in to the two users for HIV and EMIS in different browsers (not just a new tab; it should be either a different incognito window or a different browser altogether).
+Log back as a user for HIV and Malaria in different browsers (not just a new tab; it should be either a different incognito window or a different browser altogether).

 *Log in as the HIV user*